CommandPost/FCPCafe/docs/case-studies/guardians-of-himalayas.md

 It includes history, mystery, myth, and real stories, as well as exclusive footage of the Indian Army's training in Kashmir.

+You can check out a YouTube Playlist of all the related videos [here](https://www.youtube.com/playlist?list=PLZ47UtqJR_EEF50ocqz5CsEc1ZKxH-edm).

 You can watch a trailer here:

 [![](/static/guardians-of-himalayas.jpg)](https://www.youtube.com/watch?v=5HjQW86KIsg)